peteinakl/AICheckerChrome/README.md

 ## Features

 - Quick analysis of web page content
-- Stylish, animated result display with a 3D glass effect
+- Clean, animated result display with a 3D glass effect
 - Three-tier result system: "Likely AI", "Could be AI", and "Doesn't look like AI"
 - Easy-to-use: just click the extension icon to analyze the current page